farkon00/binarian/README.md

   ```

 # Types
-There are 5 types in binarian, one of them isnt recomended to use and was added for techinical porpuses.
+There are 6 types in binarian, one of them isnt recomended to use and was added for techinical porpuses.

   ## int
-  Most common type in binarian, represented bu 1 and 0.
-In most other languages it named bool or boolean.
+  Most common type in binarian, represents any integer from -9,223,372,036,854,775,808 to 9,223,372,036,854,775,808(64 bits limits).
+In binarian also takes place of boolean.

+  ## float
+  Number with floating decimal point, has slower arithmetics operation then int and range of values are smaller.
+But you can have fractions with it.

   ## list
   List can contain any objects of any other types(except none).
 Look to [Lists](#lists) for more details.